I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The show caught the attention of Helen Ver Standig, owner of an advertising agency in Washington, D.C. who was hired to develop a series of commercials for the John H. Wilkins Company.
 Wilkins Coffee had been a successful coffee brand since its inception in 1900.
 The company had started as a single coffee shop before expanding into a wholesale coffee business in 1917.

 By the 1950’s, the Wilkins Coffee Company was being run by the son of its founder, John H. Wilkins Jr., and was selling over 11 million pounds of coffee per year.
 Still, they were in need of a successful advertising campaign to reach television viewers, a brand new entertainment medium in which to draw in consumers.

 The Henson Approach to Advertising

 Jim Henson and his soon-to-be wife, Jane, had been performing their puppetry acts since college and had perfected numerous techniques for filming their acts and utilizing the benefits of camera angles and voice-over work in order to tell entertaining stories.
-Jim and Jane were given the opportunity to create 15 separate commercials at 10 seconds each.
+Jim and Jane were given the opportunity to create 15 separate commercials in 10 second slots.
 Only eight seconds would go to the puppets while the final two seconds would be spent showing the coffee itself.

 A Compilation of Wilkins Coffee Commercials

-The Muppets are still around to this day, occasionally popping up in commercials.
-Kermit was recently the spokesfrog for Lipton tea, a campaign that inspired a sassy meme about minding one’s own business after providing snarky commentary on a subject or someone’s behavior.
-This runs right into the vein of the Wilkins’ commercials, showing that the spirit of Jim Henson’s early Muppet characters are still emerging in modern-day forms.
+The Muppets are still around to this day, and they still appear in commercials from time to time.
+Kermit was more recently the "spokes frog" for Lipton tea, a campaign that inspired a sassy meme about minding one’s own business after providing snarky commentary on a subject or someone’s behavior.
+This all stems from the same vein of the Wilkins’ commercials, showing that the spirit of Jim Henson’s early Muppet characters are still present in their modern-day forms.